gtauzin/kedro-dagster/docs/pages/intro.md

 ## Next steps

 - **Getting started:** Follow our step‑by‑step tutorial in [getting-started.md](getting-started.md).
-- **Advanced example:** Browse the [Example Documentation](example.md) to learn how to deploy an advanced real-life data science Kedro project with Dagster.
+- **Advanced example:** Browse the [example page](example.md) to learn how to deploy an advanced real-life data science Kedro project with Dagster.